w3f/polkadot-wiki/docs/thousand-validators.md

 - No more than 3% commission
 - Separate stash and controller (or have a Staking proxy set up)
 - Must be on latest release

+#### Nominators

+The below addresses are the stash / controller pairs for the nominators involved in the Polkadot Thousand Validators programme.
+They are formatted like "`stash` / `controller`".

+- `14Ns6kKbCoka3MS4Hn6b7oRw9fFejG8RH5rq5j63cWUfpPDJ` /
+  `16XJHQ58dEPnZn5J5YqmRcJmKtvVFFMoMrXgj6fWJfeGGkQw`
+- `12RYJb5gG4hfoWPK3owEYtmWoko8G6zwYpvDYTyXFVSfJr8Y` /
+  `13GLXK1TZKKDM9aRBBK3VYZymHjKChtQjJznsRqaR9dwwrQU`
+- `16GMHo9HZv8CcJy4WLoMaU9qusgzx2wxKDLbXStEBvt5274B` /
+  `16eM1npMwKzpGy48NDna1jC6P71S783wjpbdeKT8RgzQx8Jd`

+A time delay proxy is used as the main interaction method for all of these accounts.

+Since approximately early January 2021, the nominators will select an automatic number of validators to nominate based on the lowest amount staked for a validator and the amount of funds it holds.
+This can be anywhere from a few validators receiving nomination from a single nominator to the max of 16.

 [kusama 1kv form]: https://forms.gle/xqYLoceTwg1qvc9i6
 [polkadot 1kv form]: